 This splurge-worthy greenhouse is a panelized kit, meaning the walls are pre-assembled and ready to be put together.
 All you have to do is paint the greenhouse the color of your choosing—it’s even primed for you!
 Plus, it’s as durable as it is attractive, withstanding winds up to 90 MPH and supporting up to 3,100 pounds of snow.

 If you are looking for a walk-in greenhouse with a small footprint, the Palram Harmony Polycarbonate Greenhouse (view at Home Depot) is a great choice.
 With a slide-n-lock assembly system, it is easy to install and has clear panels that provide 100% protection against UV rays.
-However, if you want an option for your patio, the TOCCA 4-Tier Mini Greenhouse (view at Amazon) features four shelves, a rust-resistant steel frame, and a clear PVC cover with a roll-up zipper door.
+However, if you want an option for your patio, the TOCCA 4-Tier Mini Greenhouse (view at Walmart) features four shelves, a rust-resistant steel frame, and a clear PVC cover with a roll-up zipper door.

 What to Look for in a Greenhouse